Marcey1611/HTTP-Server/README.md

 During the runtime you can simply use the commands from above just without the <code>python client.py</code> part, the --host and --port parameters and also without the Connection-Header because are now in a "Keep-Alive" session.

 You can also type in --help to get help information.

+## Authentification
+For the methods POST, PUT and DELETE you need authentification.
+There are two users test (for POST and PUT) and test_all (for POST, PUT and DELETE) to test the authentification.
+Because of the server just saves the hashes here is the password for both users: "pass".

 ## The config- or validation-set of our http-server
 You can find our configurationvalidation set also under /http/server/entity/validation_set.